microsoft/pxt-adafruit/olddocs/js/lessons/screen-wipe/quiz.md

 <br/>

-## 3. How can the BBC micro:bit detect when it is shaken?
+## 3. How can the @boardname@ detect when it is shaken?

 <br/>

 <br/>

-## 4. Write the code that will clear an animation from the screen after shaking the BBC micro:bit.
+## 4. Write the code that will clear an animation from the screen after shaking the @boardname@.

 <br/>